 Because of what Paul has been writing to the Ephesians, he tells them how they should live their lives as believers and again emphasizes that believers are to agree with each other.
-ULT 1 Therefore I, the prisoner for the Lord, urge you to walk worthily of the calling by which you were called, Therefore (ULT) The connecting word Therefore introduces a reason-result relationship.
+Therefore The connecting word Therefore introduces a reason-result relationship.
 The reason is that God will be glorified in the church for all generations.
 The result is that believers should walk in a way that is worthy of the Lord.
 Use a phrase in your language that connects a reason to a result.
-(See: Connect - Reason-and-Result Relationship) the prisoner for the Lord (ULT) Alternate translation: "someone who is in prison because he serves the Lord" to walk worthily of the calling (ULT) The phrase to walk is a common way to express the idea of living one's life.
-(See: Metaphor) of the calling by which you were called (ULT) Here, the calling refers to the fact that God chose them to be his people.
-Alternate translation: "because God chose you to be his people" with all humility and gentleness (ULT) The words humility, gentleness, and patience are abstract nouns.
-Alternate Translation: "to learn to be humble, gentle, and patient" (See: Abstract Nouns) ULT 2 with all humility and gentleness, with patience, putting up with one another in love, to keep the unity of the Spirit in the bond of peace (ULT) Here Paul speaks of peace as if it were a bond that ties people together.
-This is a metaphor for being united with other people by 3 doing your best to keep the unity of the Spirit in the bond of peace.
-ULT living peacefully with them.
-Alternate translation: "to live peacefully with one another and remain united as the Spirit made possible" (See: Metaphor) to keep the unity of the Spirit in the bond of peace (ULT) The words unity and peace are abstract nouns.
-Alternate translation: "to live peacefully with one another and remain united as the Spirit made possible" (See: Abstract Nouns) There is} one body (ULT) The church is often referred to as the body of Christ.
-There is} one...Spirit (ULT) Alternate translation: "only one Holy Spirit" ULT 4 {There is} one body and one Spirit, just as also you were called in one hope of your calling, you were called in one hope of your calling (ULT) You can state this in active form.
-Alternate translation: "God called you to have one confident hope in your calling" or "there is one thing that God also chose you to be confident in and expect him to do" (See: Active or Passive) (There are no notes for this verse.)
-ULT 5 one Lord, one faith, one baptism, Father of all...of all...over...of all...through...in all (ULT) The word all here means "everything."
-ULT 6 one God and Father of all, who {is} over all and through all and in all.
+(See: Connect - Reason-and-Result Relationship (p.
+187)) (See: Connect - Reason-and-Result Relationship (p.187)) the prisoner for {the} Lord Alternate translation: "someone who is in prison because he serves the Lord" to walk worthily of the calling The phrase to walk is a common way to express the idea of living one's life.
+(See: Metaphor (p.220)) (See: Metaphor (p.220)) of the calling by which you were called Here, the calling refers to the fact that God chose them to be his people.
+Alternate translation: "because God chose you to be his people" with all humility and gentleness The words humility, gentleness, and patience are abstract nouns.
+Alternate translation: "to learn to be humble, gentle, and patient" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) to keep the unity of the Spirit in the bond of peace Here Paul speaks of peace as if it were a bond that ties people together.
+This is a metaphor for being united with other people by living peacefully with them.
+Alternate translation: "to live peacefully with one another and remain united as the Spirit made possible" (See: Metaphor (p.220)) (See: Metaphor (p.220)) to keep the unity of the Spirit in the bond of peace The words unity and peace are abstract nouns.
+Alternate translation: "to live peacefully with one another and remain united as the Spirit made possible" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) There is} one body The church is often referred to as the body of Christ. one Spirit Alternate translation: "only one Holy Spirit" you were called in one hope of your calling If your language does not use this passive form, you can state this in active form.
+Alternate translation: "God called you to have one confident hope in your calling" or "there is one thing that God also chose you to be confident in and expect him to do" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) (There are no notes for this verse.)
+Father of all, & over all & through all & in all The word all here means "everything."
 General Information: